 These 100 ebooks on marketing, management, ecommerce, and finance are all free and worth checking out.
 Basic Business These foundational courses focus on basic business skills like earning money, understanding your relationship with the customer, and more.
 Management Become a better manager with these courses, which cover topics in psychology, change management, and more.
 E-commerce and Internet Marketing Review the cutting edge techniques necessary to master online business.
 3 Vital Steps to KickStart Your Web Business: Daniel Sudhakar’s book helps you "avoid all the mistakes that start-ups make. " Blog.
 10 Blogs Entrepreneurs Need to Be Reading.
 See the 2012 edition: 10 Must Read Blogs for Entrepreneurs (2012 Edition) #1.

-The Toilet Paper Entrepreneur Site: What it is: 13 Business Books That Will Blow Your Mind.
+The Toilet Paper Entrepreneur.
+13 Business Books That Will Blow Your Mind.
 Having never taken a business class in college I find that I read and listen to a lot of business books to round out my education.